Jamme-D/Quote-Generator/README.md

 # Quote-Generator
-This is a quick quote generator I made that uses an asynchronous fetch request using an API.
+This is a quick quote generator I made that uses an asynchronous fetch request and an external quote generating API.